hellonico/niclojure/texten/02_Basic.md

 @@@ ruby chapter02/src/clj_xpath.clj @@@

 	There are two forms of many of the functions, with one set ending with a star ‘*’.
-The non-suffixed forms will perform their operation on a single result node, raising an exception if there isn’t exactly one result from applying the xpath expression to the XML document.
+The non-suffixed forms will perform their operation on a single result node, raising an exception if there is not exactly one result from applying the xpath expression to the XML document.
 The ‘*’ suffixed forms return all of the matched nodes for further processing.

 ####  html parsing with delicious jsoup